 Conducting concept reviews

 Concept reviews help researchers formalize an idea through input from peers and experts early on in the process.
-Not only will it enhance the research concept, but such feedback can often help find any pitfalls not previously identified.
-Three common ways to conduct concept reviews are:
+Not only will it enhance the research concept, but feedback can often help find potential issues.

-Informal meeting
+Informal meeting:

-Written feedback
+Written feedback:

-Formal concept review session
+Formal concept review session:

 Internal concept reviews are a time to present research ideas to a group of experts to receive feedback on the justification, approach, and logistics of a study.
 The Vice Chair for Research in a department or a mentor should know whether there is an internal concept review process already established or help conduct one.